 On the east of the Lammerlaws promontory are the remains of a lime kiln.
 Andrew Young and Robert Livingstone both linked this to the vitriol works.
-I can't myself see any logical connection between the production of lime and the manufacture of sulphuric acid.
-If anyone can shed some light on this, I'd be pleased to hear from them.
+We can't ourselves see any logical connection between the production of lime and the manufacture of sulphuric acid.
+If anyone can shed some light on this, we'd be pleased to hear from them.
 Perhaps the same company simply diversified.
 Limestone was mined in the area - notably at Newbigging - until as recently as 1953.

 Whatever their historical background, the ruins of the lime kiln are still an impressive sight.
 The photograph below was taken by Burntisland resident Stewart Glasson in September 2007.